SamuelMcGowan/SamuelMcGowan.github.io/index.md

 I'm Sam (18m), I make music and do programming, among other things.

-To be honest, I don't have that much to put here at the moment, but hopefully that will change.
+To be honest, I don't have that much to put here at the moment, but hopefully that will change at some point.

 ```python
 def make_website(a, b):